positive-infinity/positive-infinity.github.io/_pages/faq.md

 # Frequently Asked Questions

+## Where can I see photos for locations and how can I add or improve pictures by myself?
+Photos of locations are generally available in the Details view (single click on a list item or long-press an item and select Details).
+In the Details view choose the Images tab to view pictures for the current location.
+Please be aware that images may not be available for all locations but you can add your own (see below).
+Typically, the street-level images used in our apps are part of a sequence, i.e. you may use the shown arrows to navigate forward or backward to even improve the sight.

+If images for a location are not yet available or you'd like to improve the current imagery, you can do so at any time.
+Our apps use [Mapillary](https://www.mapillary.com/), an open data street-level imagery platform to which anybody can contribute.
+To add images, just download the [Mapillary Android app](https://play.google.com/store/apps/details?id=com.mapillary.app) which makes it easy to capture and upload images.
+As soon as the images have been processed on the Mapillary servers they will also be available to be show within our apps.

 ## What do the wheelchair symbols mean?
 Wheelchair accessibility information is availabe for some apps, e.g. in our toilet finder app.
 There are three stages of accessibility to indicate if a particular location is suitable to be used with a wheelchair (or similar mobility devices):